Pieces CLI Prerequisites

 PiecesOS must be installed to use the Pieces CLI and ensure it works properly.

-We also suggest using the Pieces for Developers Desktop App for better functionality.
+We also suggest using the Pieces Desktop App for better functionality.

 Installing the Pieces CLI